Ahmed Hassan (footballer, born 1993): Second loan to Olympiacos

 On 29 January 2020, Kouka rejoined Olympiacos on loan with a buyout option in the summer for €2.5 million.
-On 9 February 2020, he came off the bench to score a match-winning goal for Olympiacos against Atromitos in a 1–0 away win which saw the visitors reduced to 10 players due to captain Omar Elabdellaoui’s red card with 17 minutes left.
+On 9 February 2020, he came off the bench to score a match-winning goal for Olympiacos against Atromitos in a 1–0 away win which saw the visitors reduced to 10 players due to captain Omar Elabdellaoui's red card with 17 minutes left.
 For most of the second half of the season he was used as a substitute for forward Youssef El-Arabi but also played alongside him.
 From joining Olympiacos until April he scored five goals and registered one assist in 15 matches.
-On 1 July 2020, he gave Pedro Martins’ side another Super League play-offs 2–1 home win against OFI Crete by scoring a brace.
+On 1 July 2020, he gave Pedro Martins' side another Super League play-offs 2–1 home win against OFI Crete by scoring a brace.

 Olympiacos

 On 21 August 2020, Kouka signed a three-year contract with Olympiacos, the transfer fee was around €2 million.
-Two months later, on 21 October 2020, he grabbed a 91st minute winner against Marseille in the Champions League, after an assist from Mathieu Valbuena.
+Two months later, on 21 October 2020, he grabbed a 91st-minute winner against Marseille in the Champions League, after an assist from Mathieu Valbuena.

 On 25 February 2021, Kouka scored an 88th-minute difficult point-blank range away goal against PSV, in his team's 2–1 defeat for the first knockout round of the Europa League.
 This goal sealed Olympiacos' 5–4 win on aggregate and their qualification for the competition's last 16.

+Loans to Turkey

 Kouka joined Süper Lig club Konyaspor on a season-long loan in September 2021.
+A year later, he was loaned out to fellow Turkish club Alanyaspor for the 2022–23 season.

+Pendikspor and return to Alanyaspor

+On 15 September 2023, Kouka joined newly promoted Turkish Süper Lig club Pendikspor.
+In February 2024, he re-signed with Alanyaspor until the end of the 2023–24 season.

+Return to Rio Ave

+On 31 August 2024, Kouka rejoined Portuguese side Rio Ave on a free transfer.

+Le Havre

+On 13 January 2025, Kouka signed with French club Le Havre until the end of the season.

+Al-Ettifaq

+On 31 July 2025, Kouka joined Al-Ettifaq in Saudi Arabia.